 Who is eligible for an OpenAthens account?

-OpenAthens accounts are available to all NHS, public health and health and social care staff on NHS commissioned work.
+NHS OpenAthens accounts are available to all NHS and public health staff, and many other health and social care staff on NHS commissioned work.

 Your application will be reviewed against the eligibility criteria to ensure that you receive the appropriate level of access.